 This form MUST be used and kept on file if selecting an alternate sample size for verification.
-Approval of the alternate sample size is granted by the State agency if all required conditions are met.
+Approval of the alternate sample size is granted by the State Agency if all required conditions are met.

-rcqui irea conanions are mei.
-Scho ol Food Authority (SFA):County/District Code: For a ll SFAs except Oklahoma City Public Schools and Tulsa Public Schools: 1.
-2. Current School Year: Number of applications on file as of October 1: 1.
-Previous School Year: 2.
-Number of applications selected for verification in previous school year: 3.
-Number of responses from verification in the previous school year: 4. x .80 = Number of applications from verification in the previous Required response rate year (#2 answer) 1 Filtem 3 is equal to or exceeds the product in Item 4, the SFA may use any verification aethod in the current school year.
+School Food Authority (SFA): County/District Code:

+For all SFAs except Oklahoma City Public Schools and Tulsa Public Schools:

+1. Current School Year:

+2. Number of applications on file as of October 1:

+1. Previous School Year:

+2. Number of applications selected for verification in previous school year:

+3. Number of responses from verification in the previous school year:

+x .80 =Number of applications from verification in the previous Required response rate year (#2 answer)

+If Item 3 is equal to or exceeds the product in Item 4, the SFA may use any verification method in the current school year.
-VERIFICATION RESPONSE WORKSHEET

-Oklahoma City/Tulsa Public Schools Only
+VERIFICATION RESPONSE WORKSHEET Oklahoma City/Tulsa Public Schools Only

 This form MUST be used and kept on file if selecting an alternate sample size for verification.
-Approval of the alternate sample size is granted by the State agency if all required conditions are met.
+Approval of the alternate sample size is granted by the State Agency if all required conditions are met.
 For the purposes of verification, large SFAs are only those that have 20,000 or more free or reduced-price applications on file as of October 1 in any given year.

-2. Number of applications on file as of October 1: This number should be the same as the sum of Items 4.2, 4.3, and 5 under Column B of the Summary Verification Report 1.
-Previous School Y Y ear: 2.
-Number of application ations selected for verification: 3.
-Number of housel Number of households (applications) that did not respond: 4.
-Number 3 Nonresponse rate from the previous school year 5.
+1. 2.
+Current School Year: 1.
+Previous School Year: 2.
+Number of applications selected for verification: 3.
+Number of households (applications) that did not respond: - 4. $\therefore$ $=$ Number 3Number 2Nonresponse rate from the previous school year 5.
 Second Preceding School Year: 6.
-Number of applica ations selected f for verification: 7.
-Number of households (applications) that did not respond: 8.
-Number 7 = Number 6 Nonresponse rate from the second preceding school year 9.
-2nd preceding year nonre- sponse rate .10 = Percentage of improvement needed 10. = 2nd preceding year nonre- sponse rate (Number 8 answer) Previous year nonresponse rate (Number 4 (+/-) Nonresponse rate improvement
+Number of applications selected for verification: 7.
+Number of households (applications) that did not respond: 8. $\frac{1}{\text{Number 7}} \stackrel{\text{.}}{\longrightarrow} \frac{1}{\text{Number 6}} = \frac{1}{\text{Nonresponse rate from the second preceding school year}}$ 9.
+2nd preceding year nonre- sponse rate x .10 = Percentage of improvement needed 10.
+2nd preceding year nonre- Previous year (+/) Nonresponse rate improvement rate answer)